getreu/tp-note/docs/source/tpnote--manpage.md

 For a detailed description of the available configuration variables, please consult the '`const`' definitions in _Tp-Note_'s source code file '`config.rs`'

-The configuration file is encoded according to the TOML-standard.
+The configuration file is encoded according to the TOML standard.
 Variables ending with '`[tmpl] *_content`' and '`[tmpl] *_filename`' are _Tera-Template_-strings (see: <https://tera.netlify.com/docs/#templates>).

-_Tp-Note_ captures and stores its environment in _Tera-variables_.
+_Tp-Note_ captures and stores its environment in _Tera variables_.
 For example, the variable '`{{ dir_path }}`' is initialized with the note's target directory.
 The variable '`{{ clipboard }}`' contains the content of the clipboard.
 To learn more about variables, launch _Tp-Note_ with the